dazhwu/pydynpd/vignettes/API.md

 ### AR list property

-MMSC-BIC (Bayesian information criterion) or the MMSC-HQIC (Hannan-Quinn information criterion).
-The MMSC-AIC (Akaike information criterion)

 This list contains two AR test (Arellano-Bond test) objects.
 For example, if m is a dynamic panel model object, then m.AR_list[0] refers to the AR test object for the first-order autocovariance of the residuals, and m.AR_list[1] for the second-order autocovariance.

 #### AR test object